 Project title: Enhancing Migratory Bird Surveys with Thermal Imagery and Deep Learning

-Project description: The U.S. Fish and Wildlife Service (USFWS) Division of Migratory Bird Management is aiming to improve upon migratory bird surveys by utilizing aerial remote sensing combined with deep learning (a form of artificial intelligence) analyses to automate survey counts.
-The goal is to provide accurate wildlife counts while simultaneously reducing risk to pilots by allowing aerial surveys to occur at higher altitudes.
+Project description: The U.S. Fish and Wildlife Service (USFWS) Division of Migratory Bird Management is aiming to improve upon migratory bird surveys by combining aerial remote sensing with deep learning (a form of artificial intelligence) analyses to automate survey counts.
+The goal is to provide accurate wildlife counts while reducing risk to pilots by conducting aerial surveys at higher altitudes.
 In partnership with the College of William and Mary, USFWS has previously demonstrated that thermal remote sensing technology, coupled with deep learning, can provide accurate counts of sandhill cranes (Antigone canadensis) at night during their critically important migratory stopover in the Platte River Valley of Nebraska.
-In spring of 2023, we took the project from a demonstration assessment to a full, operational survey of all areas used by sandhill cranes in the region, including the collection of >75,000 night-time thermal images while the birds were roosting on or near the Platte and North Platte Rivers.
-In addition, we obtained thermal imagery in places where ducks and geese were congregating.
-Challenges, such as the detection of nontarget species and dealing with large datasets, will be addressed with application and/or development of AI detection algorithms.
-Spatial locations of sandhill crane will be derived.
+In spring of 2023, the project went from a demonstration assessment to a full, operational survey of all areas used by sandhill cranes in the region, including the collection of more than 75,000 nighttime thermal images while the birds were roosting on or near the Platte and North Platte Rivers.
+In addition, researchers obtained thermal imagery in places where ducks and geese were congregating.
+Challenges, such as the detection of nontarget species and dealing with large datasets, will be addressed with application and/or development of artificial intelligence detection algorithms.
+Spatial locations of sandhill cranes will be derived.
 The result will be the first complete survey of roosting sandhill cranes on the Platte River and will show these innovative surveys can be accomplished at a broad spatial scale.
-The USFWS has also begun collaborating with the U.S. Geological Survey Northern Prairie Wildlife Research Center, the Crane Trust and the International Crane Foundation to advance these thermal imagery surveys.
+The USFWS has also begun collaborating with the U.S. Geological Survey Northern Prairie Wildlife Research Center, the Crane Trust, and the International Crane Foundation to advance these thermal imagery surveys.

 Sensor Type: Camera;Thermal;